Skiing in Italy: the top 5 resorts

 You’ve decided to go skiing in Italy and are now faced with the next dilemma: which region, which resort and how do we get there?
-The good news!
-The Check Yeti team has researched the best ski resorts in Italy and has put together the top 5.
+The good news is the Check Yeti team has researched the best ski resorts in Italy and has put together the top 5.
 Whether for families, friends or simply for more pistes, we have the ideal resort for you!

-The best Italian ski resort for families?
-Val Gardena!
+Plan de Corones: the best Italian ski resort for families

 Skiers on a piste and others enjoying a rest in the sunshine at Madonna di Campiglio.

-Set within the woodlands of the Dolomite mountains, Madonna di Campiglio offers great pistes combined with a vibrant après ski scene.
-The resort is reached within 2hrs from Verona and 2,5hrs from Milan Bergamo, and has 60km of mostly blue and red slopes.
-Madonna di Campiglio is also part of the 156km Campiglio Dolomiti di Brenta ski area.
+Set within the woodlands of the Dolomite mountains, Madonna di Campiglio offers great pistes combined with a vibrant après-ski scene.
+The resort is reached within 2 hours from Verona and 2.5 hours from Milan Bergamo, and has 60 km of mostly blue and red slopes.
+Madonna di Campiglio is also part of the 156 km Campiglio Dolomiti di Brenta ski area.

-The ski schools in Madonna di Campiglio offer group and private ski lessons for all ages and standards.
+The ski schools in this area offer group and private ski lessons for all ages and standards.
 Private lessons provide the ultimate flexibility regarding starting times and lengths, and can even be taken as a small group of family or friends.
-The après ski scene in Madonna di Campiglio is varied and lively and there is something for everyone, from cozy bars with music and entertainment to Michelin-starred restaurants.
+The après-ski scene in Madonna di Campiglio is varied and lively and there is something for everyone, from cosy bars with music and entertainment to Michelin-starred restaurants.

 Sestriere: the snowy paradise for intermediate skiers